perashanid/shanid-portfolio-3/README.md

 # Shanid Sajjatuz Islam - Portfolio Website

 A modern, responsive portfolio website showcasing my projects, skills, and experience as a Full-Stack Developer and Data Scientist.
-Built with Spring Boot backend and React frontend.
+Built with Express.js backend and React frontend.

 ## Features